MrElementary/realty-web/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.0.6.

+It's the front-end of a web application for posting real estate homes for sale and works hand in hand with this [Flask App](https://github.com/MrElementary/propertyflaskapp) as the backend to serve information stored in a database using PostgreSQL, all of which was hosted on Render as part of my initial testing.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.